The Advantages and Disadvantages of Bring Your Own Device

 - Acceptable use

-Whilst we wouldn’t recommend using a generic policy, it really must be tailored to the business and the way in which it operates, however if you want some guidance to get yourself started then there are templates available such as The Bring Your Own Device Policy from IT Manager Daily.
+We wouldn’t recommend using a generic policy, it really must be tailored to the business and the way in which it operates.
+However if you want some guidance to get yourself started then the National Cyber Security Centre has produced some helpful guidance.
+You can also download templates from the web.
 We would stress this should be a kicking off point only.

 Security and Management Software